JuliaPlots/Plots.jl/docs/src/basics.md

 ### Environment variables

 A few environment variables control `PlotsBase` internals:
-- `PLOTSBASE_DEFAULT_BACKEND`: default backend, preempting the one set through the `Preferences` based mechanism
+- `PLOTSBASE_DEFAULT_BACKEND`: default backend, preempting the one set through the `Preferences` based mechanism.
-- `PLOTSBASE_TMPDIR`: temporary files prefix for (html) files (some browser are denied access to temporary directorie such as `/tmp`)
+- `PLOTSBASE_TMPDIR`: temporary files prefix for (html) files (some browser are denied access to temporary directorie such as `/tmp`).
-- `PLOTSBASE_HOST_DEPENDENCY_LOCAL`: use a local `plotly` resource instead of a cloud hosted one
+- `PLOTSBASE_HOST_DEPENDENCY_LOCAL`: use a local `plotly` resource instead of a cloud hosted one.

 #### For testing purposes
-- `PLOTSBASE_TEST_PACKAGES`: list of backends to run the tests for
+- `PLOTSBASE_TEST_PACKAGES`: list of backends to run the tests for.
 - `PLOTSBASE_PLOTLYJS_UNSAFE_ELECTRON`: use a workaround for the `ECONNREFUSED` error when using the `plotlyjs` backend
-- `PLOTSBASE_IMG_TOL`: tolerance when comparing images during tests
+- `PLOTSBASE_IMG_TOL`: tolerance when comparing images during tests.
-- `PLOTSBASE_REFERENCE_DIR`: where to find the reference images
+- `PLOTSBASE_REFERENCE_DIR`: where to find the reference images.

 #### For building documentation
-- `PLOTDOCS_PACKAGES`: restrict the docs build to these backends
+- `PLOTDOCS_PACKAGES`: restrict the docs build to these backends.
-- `PLOTDOCS_EXAMPLES`: restrict the docs build to these examples
+- `PLOTDOCS_EXAMPLES`: restrict the docs build to these examples.
-- `PLOTDOCS_PUSH_PREVIEW`: allow pushing the docs previews for pull requests
+- `PLOTDOCS_PUSH_PREVIEW`: allow pushing the docs previews for pull requests.
-- `PLOTDOCS_ANSICOLOR`: use ansicolor in julia code output, mostly for `unicodeplots`
+- `PLOTDOCS_ANSICOLOR`: use ansicolor in julia code output, mostly for `unicodeplots`.
-- `PLOTDOCS_SUFFIX`: docs build suffix in order to build multiple docs versions at a time
+- `PLOTDOCS_SUFFIX`: docs build suffix in order to build multiple docs versions at a time.

 ### Special julia variables
 - `PLOTSBASE_DEFAULTS`: a way to set default values for plotattributes (e.g. in your `startup.jl` file) : it should be a dictionary.